jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 See [Get Started](http://www.jboss.org/get-started/ "Get Started") on the JBoss Developer web site for additional information.

-Special Instructions
+Important Special Instructions
 ------------

+1. Your quickstart project folder must be located outside of your ID workspace.
+If your quickstart project folder is located within the IDE workspace when you import it into Red Hat JBoss Developer Studio, the IDE generates an invalid project name and an invalid WAR archive name.
+Be sure your quickstart project folder is located outside the IDE workspace before you begin!

-_IMPORTANT: Be sure to follow the instructions in the quickstart `README.md` file to add any required application users or make the appropriate server configuration changes._
+2. Be sure to follow the instructions in the quickstart `README.md` file to add any required application users or make the appropriate server configuration changes.

-More complex quickstarts may require special instructions to run properly in JBoss Developer Studio.
-This section describes some of these special situations.
+3. More complex quickstarts may require special instructions to run properly in JBoss Developer Studio.
+This document describes some of these special situations.

+4. If you see errors or warnings when you import or run a quickstart, see the list of [Known Issues for JBoss EAP Quickstarts](#known-issues-for-jboss-eap-quickstarts) below for an explanation.

 ### Quickstarts Containing an EAR